25th Missouri Infantry Regiment: Service

 Organized as 13th Missouri Infantry Regiment in June, 1861.
 Designation changed to 25th Missouri Infantry Regiment in September, 1861.
 Attached to Dept. of Missouri to March, 1862.
 1st Brigade, 6th Division, Army of the Tennessee, to July, 1862, 1st Brigade, 6th Division, District of Corinth, Miss., to September, 1862.
 1st Brigade, 2nd Division, District of Southeast Missouri, Dept. of Missouri, to March, 1863.
 District of Northwest Missouri to June, 1863.
 New Madrid, Mo., District of Columbus, Ky., 6th Division, 16th Army Corps, Dept. of the Tennessee, to February, 1864.

 Detailed service

 Duty in Missouri until March, 1862.
+Fought in the Battle of Pea Ridge, AR March 6–8.
 Ordered to Pittsburg Landing, Tenn.
 Battle of Shiloh, Tenn., April 6–7.
 Advance on and siege of Corinth, Miss., April 29-May 30.
 Duty at Corinth, Miss., building fortifications until September.
 Ordered to St. Louis, Mo., thence to Pilot Knob and Patterson, Mo.
 Duty in Southeast Missouri until March, 1863.
 Moved to Iron Mountain, thence to St. Joseph, Mo., and operating against guerrillas in Northwest Missouri until June.
 Ordered to New Madrid, Mo., and garrison duty there and reconstructing fortifications until February, 1864.
 Consolidated with Bissell's Engineer Regiment of the West to form the 1st Regiment Missouri Volunteer Engineers on February 17, 1864.

 Casualties

-Regiment lost during service 6 Officers and 51 Enlisted men killed and mortally wounded and 3 Officers and 112 Enlisted men by disease.
-Total 172.
+During its service, the regiment lost 6 officers and 51 enlisted men who were killed or mortally wounded, and 3 officers and 112 enlisted men who died of disease, for a total of 172 casualties.